Why Fake Xanax Is Dangerous and How to Spot It

 Clues Your Xanax Might Not Be Real

-If you’re at risk of encountering fake Xanax, it’s important to be on the lookout for counterfeits.
-Real Xanax is carefully manufactured in a controlled environment and always looks the same.
+If you’re at risk of encountering fake Xanax, it’s important to be wary of counterfeits.
+Real Xanax is carefully manufactured in a controlled environment and it always looks the same.
 Counterfeit drugs can look wildly different, or there might be subtle clues in the way the drug feels, smells, or tastes.
-Here are some ways you can recognize fake Xanax.
+Let’s discuss some of the ways you can recognize fake Xanax.

 Incorrect Markings